What is inclusive language?

 “Modernization” of Person-First Language

-As a part of the effort to end discrimination and segregation, the disability community developed a preferred terminology known as person-first language, or people-first language.
+As a part of the effort to end discrimination and segregation, the disability community developed a preferred terminology known as person-first language or people-first language.
 Rather than defining people primarily by their disability, person-first language conveys respect by emphasizing that a person with disabilities is a person first and their disability is secondary.
 Person-first language uses phrases such as “person with a disability,” “individuals with disabilities,” and “children with disabilities,” as opposed to phrases that identify people based solely on their disability, i.e., “retards” and “the disabled.”
-It was not until 2006 when the People First Respectful Language Modernization Act was enacted by the Council of the District of Columbia.
+It was not until 2006 that the People First Respectful Language Modernization Act was enacted by the Council of the District of Columbia.
 The act required the use of respectful language when “referring to people with disabilities in all new and revised District laws, regulations, rules, and publications and all internet publications.”

 The Social Model and Identity-First Language

 In the 19th century, Mike Oliver pioneered the social model.
 The model drew from his belief that people with disabilities were not broken and in need of fixing, but that society itself was.
-Mike Oliver believed that a person’s limitations were not the cause of the problem, but rather, it was society’s failure to provide appropriate services and accommodations to ensure that the person with disabilities’ needs were taken into account .
+Mike Oliver believed that a person’s limitations were not the cause of the problem, but rather, it was society’s failure to provide appropriate services and accommodations to ensure that the person with disability’s needs were taken into account.
 For example, a wheelchair user who is unable to access a business on the second floor is not limited by their disability, but by the inaccessibility of the building.
 The social model has since further evolved to defend autonomy and personal freedoms.

 As the mentality evolved, so did the language.
 Identity-first language emphasizes that a person’s disabilities play a role in their identity and reinforces disability as a positive cultural identifier.
 The language is often associated with empowerment, i.e., “I am an autistic person” instead of “I am a person with autism.”
 Identity-first language is favored among younger generations of self-advocates and has long been a characteristic of Deaf culture.